fralik/rundata-net/docs/getting-started/user_guide.rst

     2,Ög ATA322-4035-2011:14
     3,Sö 175
     4, U 381
+    5,"G IK365,8"

 Example is available for download as :download:`csv-header.csv`.
+Note that there may be spaces around non-enclosed signatures, like on line 4 in the example above.

 .. note::

     Regardless of the format signatures are always given without any special symbols like † or $.
+In fact, $ will be added to search parameter, but it is interpreted as part of a regular expression.

 Special symbols
 ---------------